05 Nov BigCommerce vs Shopify: Which Is Best For You

 Design is a hot topic in the Shopify vs BigCommerce debate.
 People got attracted to Shopify because they have always had up-to-date themes and easy to customize templates.
 They give your website a professional, modern, and attractive look.
 Guests are free to browse Shopify themes to see what’s in store for them if they sign up.
 BigCommerce has the same level of professional look when it comes to their design themes.
 They keep their collection hidden until you actually register with them.

 Different tools and applications are necessary to maximize your online store.
 BigCommerce is one step ahead of Shopify in this aspect as it provides customizable apps within their store.
 Shopify relies mostly on third-party applications that you can link with your account to improve your business flow.
 One of the disadvantages of Shopify users is that they incur additional cost (i.e. different free/paid memberships per app) when using a different app outside the platform.
+You can also use tools for help yourself lik 3dcart, which owns everything You need to build your Shopify store.

 Customer service is a critical part in the decision-making process of any customer.
 Technology is not perfect and surely, technical issues will always be present no matter the how much you try to perfect everything.
 It is important to have access to customer-care teams 24/7.
 Shopify is known for their excellent support team, available through phone, live chat, and email.
 BigCommerce vs Shopify doesn’t fall behind by extending their hours round-the-clock through the same channels as Shopify.